gvwilson/thirdbit/src/fiction/iffy/index.md

 and anyone capable of crossing that expanse would not have been slowed down by a couple of shivering Marines.

-One of the hovercraft was a three-story monster that looked like it could square off against the *Bengal*.
+One of the hovercraft was a double decker that looked like it could square off against the *Bengal*.
 The others were merely large and menacing.
 Sandrine trotted to the nearest of those and flipped open a small armored plate next to an access hatch.